 Whether you’re hoping to buy your first home, or you’re looking to invest in a property, ME Bank offers a Basic and Flexible Home Loan option, with a Flexible Member Package also available for those looking to potentially save on valuation and solicitor fees.

 With over 400 branches around Australia, Bendigo Bank has been a staple within the Australian banking community, with the company founded back in 1858.
-Today, Bendigo Bank has grown to offer a variety of services, including home and personal loans, superannuation, term deposits, credit cards and savings accounts.
+Today, Bendigo Bank has grown to offer a variety of services, including home loans, personal loans, superannuation, term deposits, credit cards and savings accounts.

 Bendigo’s accounts are split into savings and transactions categories, each with plenty of sub-accounts for you to choose from to ensure you get the most out of your money.
 Bendigo Bank’s savings accounts are split into the PiggySaver account for children aged under 12, an EasySaver for more general saving needs, a CommunitySaver account to link you with local charities, as well as a Christmas Club account for those looking to save big for Christmas.